 “learn and grow in order to be better equipped for discipleship and mission”

-The Chalmers Learning Community meets every Monday during the university semesters.
+The Chalmers Learning Community meets every Monday and Wednesday during the university semesters.
 It is a gathering of 20-30 Christians from all walks of life and from a variety of vocations, but who share the desire to learn and grow in order to be better equipped for discipleship and mission.
-The Learning Community is hosted in the home of Mark and Jenny Stirling at 16 Hepburn Gardens, St Andrews.
-The day is divided into three sessions and participants can come to one or more of the sessions.
+The Learning Community typically is hosted in the home of Mark and Jenny Stirling at 16 Hepburn Gardens, St Andrews.
+Monday is divided into two sessions and participants can come to one or more of the sessions.
+A third session is offered on Wednesday afternoon.
 A vital part of the day is sharing lunch together – a time of good conversations and good food!

 Reading Scripture Theologically